Filpill/blog-web/content/projects/2023-05-18-arch-install-guide.md

 - In our case we are using **dos**.

 ![](/img/arch/install_process/18.jpg#center)
-There are many partition schemes to choose from, but I will keep it simple and only include the boot patition and root parititon:
+There are many partition schemes to choose from, but I will keep it simple and only include the boot partition and root partition:
 - /dev/sda1 (boot partition) only needs about 128MB of space and needs to be bootable.
-You can press b to enable the boot flag after making the parition.
+You can press b to enable the boot flag after making the partition.
 - /dev/sda2 (root paritition) can be assigned the remaining space of the disk.

 Write the changes and quit out of cfdisk.
 ![](/img/arch/install_process/19.jpg#center)
-If you lsblk now, you will now see that 2 paritions have been made, sda1 and sda2.
+If you lsblk now, you will now see that 2 partitions have been made, sda1 and sda2.
 ![](/img/arch/install_process/20.jpg#center)
 You will need to make a directory with this path: /mnt/boot/efi which can be done with the mkdir command.
 We are creating a mount point for the boot partition.
-Normally you don't need the efi folder, but its necesarry here since we have a UEFI system config.
+Normally you don't need the efi folder, but its necessary here since we have a UEFI system config.

-We also need to make the file systems for each parition sda1 is FAT filesystem and root is ext4.
+We also need to make the file systems for each parition sda1 is FAT file system and root is ext4.

 Run these commands: